 Call your health care provider if:

-- Any portion of the breast tissue becomes reddened, tender, swollen, or hot
+- Any portion of your breast tissue becomes reddened, tender, swollen, or hot

 - You are breastfeeding and develop a high fever

-- The lymph nodes in the armpit become tender or swollen
+- The lymph nodes in your armpit become tender or swollen

 The following may help reduce the risk of breast infections: